mdjawad0/BriskCabs-Deploy-Jenkins-Docker/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Change the endpoint as per you EC2 in the src/environments folder
+Change the endpoint as per your EC2 in the src/environments folder.

-## Before running the Jenkins pipeline make sure to kill all the active Docker containers with the command:
+Before running the Jenkins pipeline, use the command to kill all active Docker containers.:
 `sudodocker stop $ (sudo docker ps -a -q)s`